Last Updated on August 3, 2021 by Mark Lavington

 Don’t forget however many bookings you take, you are running a self-catering cottage business

 There are a wide range of properties being made available for holiday letting.
-You may holiday let an annexe of your main home, stable or barn conversions, a gate house, or even shepherd’s huts that you intend to holiday let.
-If they are within the grounds of your home, be sure to make your home insurers aware, as they often do not like businesses being run from the premises and you risk invalidating your cover.
+You may holiday let an annexe of your main home, a second home or apartment, a barn conversion, cottages in a complex, or even shepherd’s huts.
+If they are within the grounds of your home, be sure to make your home insurance provider aware.
+Home insurers often do not like businesses being run from the premises and you risk invalidating your cover.
 Seeking advice from a holiday letting insurance specialist will help you ensure you get the right cover for both the holiday cottage business and your home.

 Make sure you have the right liability cover for holiday letting

 Inviting paying guests into holiday accommodation will inevitably see the occasional slip, trip or injury.
 It’s vital that you have sufficient Public Liability cover and if you have a hot tub or swimming pool there is a greater risk of Legionellosis so check you also have cover for this.
 You may employ gardeners, maintenance and housekeeping staff for changeovers.
 If you do, it is a legal requirement for you to have Employers Liability insurance.
 Remember, even if you are directing the work of self-employed contractors or employing friends to work on your property, you’ll still need this cover.